yibudak/Bilkent-Cafeteria-Menu-API/README.md

 This project is designed to publish the weekly food list of Bilkent Cafeterias Management in a user-friendly way via a REST API.

+Important note: This project is not affiliated with Bilkent Cafeterias Management.

 ## Features